Hyan18/CV/README.md

 #### Addey and Stanhope Secondary School (Sept 2009 to June 2014)

 - GCSEs: 5 A*'s, 5 A's, 1 B, 1 Distinction

-## Experience

-**Schroders** (July 2018)
-*Market Data Intern*
-- Work shadowing in Commercial Management, Business Services and Business Analysis
-- Attended a one on one Bloomberg terminal training session
-- Extracted information from contracts which was used to update inventory
-- Learnt about and attended meetings on agile project management

-**EY** (Aug to Sept 2016 and 2017)
-*Intern in Wealth & Asset Management Tax*
-- Collated tax information on hedge funds for inclusion in a research report
-- Picked out key points from reports to be put into a presentation which I created for a leadership strategy meeting
-- Finding reliable factsheets to undertake an analysis of the underlying securities for a tax compliance project
-- Assisted in research for a project to improve online engagement
-- Worked with overseas offices on a tax compliance project
-- Assisted in specialist transparent fund reporting work
-- Presented about the basics of Blockchain

 ## Interests